joomla/joomla-cms/tests/System/README.md

 ## Some developer information
 Tests should be:
-- repeatable
+- Repeatable
-- not depend on other tests
+- Not depend on other tests
-- small
+- Small
-- do one thing
+- Do one thing

 ### Tasks